house-of-abbey/GarminHomeAssistant/README.md

 ## Dashboard Definition

 Setup for this menu is more complicated than the Connect IQ settings menu really allows you to specify.
 In order to make the dashboard easily configurable and easy to change, we have provided an external mechanism for specifying the menu layout, a JSON file you write, retrieved from a URL you specify.
 JSON was chosen over YAML because Garmin can parse JSON HTTP GET responses into its own internal dictionary, it cannot parse YAML, hence a choice of one really.
 Note that JSON and YAML are essentially a 1:1 format mapping except JSON does not have comments.
-We recommend you take advantage of [Home Assistant's own web server](https://www.home-assistant.io/integrations/http/#hosting-files) to provide the JSON definition.
+We recommend you take advantage of [HomeAssistant's own web server](https://www.home-assistant.io/integrations/http/#hosting-files) to provide the JSON definition.
 The advantages of this are:

-1. the file is as public as you make your Home Assistant,
+1. the file is as public as you make your HomeAssistant,
-2. the file is editable within Home Assistant via "[Studio Code Server](https://my.home-assistant.io/redirect/supervisor_addon/?addon=a0d7b954_vscode)", and
+2. the file is editable within HomeAssistant via "[Studio Code Server](https://my.home-assistant.io/redirect/supervisor_addon/?addon=a0d7b954_vscode)", and
 3. the schema is verifiable using [JSON Schema](https://json-schema.org/overview/what-is-jsonschema).

-We have used `/config/www/garmin/<something>.json` on our home brew Home Assistant's file system.
+We have used `/config/www/garmin/<something>.json` on our home brew HomeAssistant's file system.
 That equates to a URL of `https://homeassistant.local/local/garmin/<something>.json`.

 > [!IMPORTANT]
 > However [recent reports](https://community.home-assistant.io/t/www-folder-location-for-local-documents/24903/16) suggest this path may no longer work on [Nabu Casa](https://www.nabucasa.com/) and you should use `/homeassistant/www/` instead of `/config/www/`.
 We are unable to verify this since our free trial of Nabu Casa has expired.